 - Row 5 – Single crochet once into the first three, then twice into the fourth.
 Repeat.

 - Row 6 – Single crochet once into the first four, then twice into the fifth.
 Repeat.

 - Row 7 – Single crochet once into each stitch, through the back loop only.
 At the end of the row, slip stitch tightly into the next stitch.
 Cut off with a long tail so that you can sew it in neatly.

-You will need the same equipment as before, though now you are more confident you might like to try using more similar colours, or two strands of the same colour.
+You will need the same equipment as before, though now you are more confident you might like to try using more similar colors, or two strands of the same color.

 - Follow the instructions for rows 1 – 6 of the Basic Coaster.